chainguard-dev/tw/tw/pkg/commands/shelldeps/README.md

 1. **Build System Validation** - Ensure all required tools are available before running build scripts
 2. **Container Image Optimization** - Identify minimal set of packages needed for scripts
+3. **Wolfi/Chainguard Package Validation** - Detect GNU-specific flags in packages that only have busybox
-3. **Documentation** - Generate documentation of script dependencies
+4. **Documentation** - Generate documentation of script dependencies
-4. **CI/CD Checks** - Verify that CI environment has all necessary tools installed
+5. **CI/CD Checks** - Verify that CI environment has all necessary tools installed
-5. **Security Audits** - Identify external commands invoked by scripts
+6. **Security Audits** - Identify external commands invoked by scripts

 ## Implementation Details

 - **Parser:** Uses `mvdan.cc/sh/v3` for robust shell script parsing
 - **Language Support:** Supports POSIX sh, bash, and dash syntax
-- **Performance:** Scripts are parsed once; dependencies are extracted in two passes (first to identify functions/aliases, second to identify commands)
+- **Performance:** Scripts are parsed once; dependencies are extracted in two passes (first to identify functions/aliases/wrappers, second to identify commands)
+- **GNU Detection:** Uses symlink analysis to determine if commands are provided by busybox or coreutils